quantumlib/Cirq/CONTRIBUTING.md

 directories.
 We also perform a coverage check which will determine if new code or modified code is covered by the tests.
 We currently will block if the tests do not pass or the coverage of new/modified lines goes down.
-For the later there may be exceptions for ignoring uncovered lines, please work with your reviewer on this.
+For the latter there may be exceptions for ignoring uncovered lines, please work with your reviewer on this.
 * We also enforce linting (style) standards for python using pylint.
 We do not enforce all linting, for a list of what lint we check,